 Here Is What I Have Used

-The FotoTech is cheaper and comes with a carrying case but you only have two buttons.
-Single shot, and 2-second countdown timer, which is all you really need.
+The FotoTech is cheaper and comes with a carrying case, but you only have two buttons.
+Single shot and 2-second countdown timer, which is all you need.

-I’ve found the best way to shoot low light HDR on the Sony A7 or A7r is to use the countdown timer to avoid camera shake.
+I’ve found that the best way to shoot low-light HDR on the Sony A7 or A7r is to use the countdown timer to avoid camera shake.

-It’s unfortunate the Sony A7r doesn’t come with a better built-in HDR system, but at least the dynamic range is amazing.
+Unfortunately, the Sony A7r doesn’t have a better built-in HDR system, but at least the dynamic range is amazing.
 I find myself shooting HDR photography less and less because of this.
 It’s just not needed most of the time.

 An HDR Shot The Manual Way With The Sony A7r